librity/cc_job_seeker/README.md

 - [x] Creates a Job Opening
 - [x] Can browse Applicants
 - [x] Can comment on Applicant's profile
-- [ ] Can favorite an Applicant's profile
+- [ ] Can check a Job Application as a standout
 - [ ] Can reject an Applicant
 - [ ] Can propose Job Offers to Applicants
 - [ ] Recieves feedback for accepted/rejected Job Offers